PabloBotin/IndependentStudy/mkdocs/docs/sections/governing_equations.md

 # **Governing Equations**

 The **incompressible Navier-Stokes equations** are fundamental to fluid dynamics and are used to model a wide range of physical phenomena, including airflow over airplane wings, water flow through pipes, and wake formation behind wind turbines.
-These equations express the **conservation of mass** (via the continuity equation) and the **conservation of momentum** (via the momentum equation) within a fluid.
+These equations express the **conservation of mass** (via the continuity equation) and the **conservation of momentum** (via the momentum equation) within a fluid [<a href="#munson">Munson et al.</a>].

-By assuming **incompressibility**, we neglect variations in density—an accepted assumption for many liquid flows and low-speed gas flows.
+By assuming **incompressibility**, we neglect variations in density.
+This is an accepted assumption for many liquid flows and low-speed gas flows.
 This simplification reduces the complexity of the equations while still capturing the essential physics of many practical problems.

 The incompressible Navier-Stokes equations consist of:

-- **Mass conservation**, ensuring mass conservation
+- **Mass conservation**, ensuring mass conservation.
-- **Momentum conservation**, derived from Newton’s second law applied to fluid motion
+- **Momentum conservation**, derived from Newton’s second law applied to fluid motion.

 ---